aminoa/blog/content/posts/switch-emulation/index.md

 ## Things Aren't So Settled: The Digital Millenium Copyright Act

 So reading this so far, you probably think reverse engineering for the purposes of creating an emulator is a slam dunk.
 Unfortunately, things will get more complicated.
 In 1998, the Digital Millennium Copyright Act (DMCA) was passed; while there were three main provisions, Section 1201 (anti-circumvention) is most relevant; it prevents circumvention of technological protection measures and trafficking tools primarily designed to aid this.
-However, there is a specific exemption for reverse engineering:

-Section F: *"...circumvent a technological measure... for the sole purpose of identifying and analyzing those elements of the program that are necessary to achieve interoperability of an independently created computer program with other programs".*
+It carves out exemptions for reverse engineering, specifically for achieve interopability of an independently created program.
 There are few cases that focus on the DMCA interopability exemption, fewer that went to trial, and almost none relevant to emulation.

 - In [Davidson Associates v.
 Jung](https://casetext.com/case/davidson-associates-v-jung), as pointed out in the [EFF's discussion on the legality of reverse engineering](https://www.eff.org/issues/coders/reverse-engineering-faq), Blizzard's EULA waived the fair use rights of the developers and BnetD allowing non-genuine software to operate made the exemption invalid.
 - In [Apple v.
 Corellium](https://www.copyright.gov/fair-use/summaries/appleinc-corellium-sdfla2020.pdf) (Corellium created virtualization software for the iPhone), Judge Rodney Smith threw out the copyright infringement claims but didn't issue a summary judgement for Apple's DMCA claim; he opinoed that based on prior rulings, there would need to be a balanced approach between Section 1201 and Fair Use, [much to the charaign of the EFF](https://www.eff.org/deeplinks/2021/02/section-1201s-harm-security-research-shown-mixed-decision-corellium-case).
 However, Apple and Corellium settled the DMCA claim back in 2021 so this question never got resolved.